Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). II. The initial mass function: The initial mass function of S284-EC1

 The IMFs and thus peak masses could be biased by the usage of the solar metallicity isochrones.
-To test for this we have fitted log-normal distributions to the stellar range up to the saturation limit.
-Due to the restriction to only stars the cluster can be probed closer to the center and we have fit for the content outside 200 pixels (0.13 pc).
+To test for this we have fitted log-normal distributions to the stellar range up to the saturation limit using the sub-solar metallicity isochrones.
 For a distance of 4.5 kpc we determined a peak mass of $0.13\pm0.09\:M_\odot$ for 1 Myr and $0.26 M_\odot$ for the 2 Myr isochrones.
-The peak is some 10\% higher for the 2 Myr isochrone compared to the peak for solar metallicity, but the conclusion remains the same.
-The 1 Myr isochrone provides a peak value consistent with that of the solar metallicity fits, but with larger uncertainties, mainly due to the more limited mass range and the peak being close to the lower mass limit.
+The peak is about 10\% higher for the 2 Myr isochrone compared to the peak for solar metallicity, but the conclusion remains the same.
+The 1 Myr isochrone provides a peak value consistent with that of the solar metallicity fits, but with larger uncertainties, mainly due to the more limited mass range and the peak being close to the lower mass limit. }